jingshuw/GRAPPLE/README.md

 install_github("jingshuw/grapple")
 ```

 One may also need to install [PLINK](https://www.cog-genomics.org/plink/) for LD clumping, and prepared a suitable LD clumping reference dataset for PLINK.
-One resource of the reference dataset of European population that is used in the GRAPPLE paper is the 1000 genome European reference panel which can be downloaded from http://fileserve.mrcieu.ac.uk/ld/data_maf0.01_rs_ref.tgz.
+One resource of the reference dataset of European population that is used in the GRAPPLE paper is the 1000 genome European reference panel which can be downloaded here http://fileserve.mrcieu.ac.uk/ld/data_maf0.01_rs_ref.tgz, from the [MRCIEU cite](https://github.com/MRCIEU/gwas2vcf).

 ## Basic Usage